manesioz/notes/gitlab-ci.md

 I would suggest using a Docker executor.
 You can find the necessary install instructions [here](https://docs.gitlab.com/runner/install/) and configuration instructions [here](https://docs.gitlab.com/ee/ci/runners/) and registering instructions [here](https://docs.gitlab.com/runner/register/)

+When I have more time I'll add futher complexities to this (like updating an Apache Airflow job and customizing what triggering events I want)